 Data Point and Definition Why It's Important 1.
-Total Sessions: Total number of unique sessions by any user, with or without an account based on date joined in the selected date range.
-Provides insight into overall site traffic, marketing performance, and student engagement.
-2. Distinct Users: Total number of user sessions who added at least 3+ course or have an account created in the selected date range, or have an account created.
-Indicates an elevated level of user engagement; can be considered your "superusers."
+Total Sessions: Total number of unique sessions by any user Provides insight into overall site traffic, marketing performance, and student engagement 2.
+Distinct Users: Total number of user sessions who added at least 3+ course or have an account created Indicates an elevated level of user engagement; can be considered your "superusers."
 Students receive an automated course evaluation leading to time savings for both students and staff.
-This data also aids in understanding utilization patterns.
-3. Accounts Created: Total number of users who have created an account through the platform and their date joined is in the selected date range.
-These students should be considered as new inquiries, as they took a significant step by saving their work and providing their information.
-The calculation of money saved can be tied to theses student inquiries.
-4. Account Conversion Rate: Conversion rate based on % of estimated distinct users who created an account.
-Shows level of student interest by their follow through to create an account.
-5. Distinct Staff Login: The number of distinct individuals logged in to the staff URL in the selected date range.
+This data also aids in understanding utilization patterns 3.
+Accounts Created: Total number of users who have created an account These students should be considered new inquiries, as they completed a significant step by saving their work and providing their information.
+The calculation of money saved can be tied to theses student inquiries 4.
+Account Conversion Rate: Conversion rate based on % of estimated distinct users who created an account Shows level of student interest by their follow through to create an account 5.
+Distinct Staff Login: The number of distinct individuals logged in to the staff URL in the selected date range.
 Provides insight into Transfer team engagement with Transfer Portal.
-6. Messages Sent: Total number of messages sent, by users (including anonymous users) within the date range.
-Provides timing of messaging to lead to further analysis of question types and signifies a high-level user engagement.
-7. Total Users by Type: Total number of users by type, self-selected as a part of account creation Provides insight into population and demographic breakdown, data can be used to qualify and customize outreach campaigns to prospects.
-8. Total Users by Term: Total number of users by date joined.
-Users who have not selected any type are excluded.
-Provides insight into when students are interested in enrolling and can be used by staff to gauge future enrollment projections, view trends, and conduct customized outreach.
+6. Messages Sent: Total number of messages sent, includes anonymous users Provides timing of messaging to lead to further analysis of question types, and signifies a high-level user engagement 7.
+Total Users by Type: Total number of users by type, self-selected as a part of account creation Provides insight into population and demographic breakdown, data can be used to qualify and customize outreach campaigns to prospects 8.
+Total Users by Term: Total number of users by term, self-selected as a part of account creation Provides insight into when students are interested in enrolling and can be used by staff to gauge future enrollment projections, view trends, and conduct customized outreach